qpython-android/qpython.org/qpython-docs/source/en/qpython_3x_featues.rst

 A: Why are there so many branches?

-Q: Because Google Play and some appstores have strict requirements for application permissions, they require different permissions, we use different branch codes, for example, L means LIMITED, S means SENSITIVE permission is required.
+Q: Because Google Play and some appstores have strict requirements for application permissions, they require different permissions, we use different branch codes, for example, 3 means it was QPython3, L means LIMITED, S means SENSITIVE permission is required.

 WHAT'S NEW
 -----------